by Amber Musgrove-Benford (University of Helsinki, Finland)

 Protesting for Ukraine

-Living in a country which has a length history of tension with Russia, as well as sharing an 800-mile border with them, meant there was an immense outpouring of support in Helsinki and Finland on the whole after Putin’s invasion of Ukraine.
+Living in a country which has a lengthy history of tension with Russia, as well as sharing an 800-mile border with them, meant there was an immense outpouring of support in Helsinki, and Finland generally, after Putin’s invasion of Ukraine.

 Through friends I found out about a protect in the centre of the city.
 It was incredibly moving to see such huge crowds of Finns and scores of other nationalities, including Russians, living in the city join together to march peacefully on the Russian Embassy.